digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Support for SCU is available in the opt-in beta version of Daml Script.

-This version acts as a drop-in replacement for the previous daml-script, and enables support for upgrades on all queries and command submissions.
+This version acts as a drop-in replacement for the previous Daml Script, and enables support for upgrades on all queries and command submissions.

 We also expose functions for more advanced interactions with